wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_contracts_rentProjection.md

 ---
-title: movr:contracts_rentProjection \[POST\] {disallowed}
+title: contracts_rentProjection  {disallowed} - Moonriver
-description: Returns the projected time a given contract will be able to sustainpaying its rent.
+description: Example code for the contracts_rentProjection  {disallowed} json-rpc method. Сomplete guide on how to use contracts_rentProjection  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters